jacobbexten/Codewars/RectangleIntoSquares/README.md

 # RectangleIntoSquares

+#### A function in Go that outputs the number of squares in a rectangle given length and width.

 The drawing below gives an idea of how to cut a given "true" rectangle into squares ("true" rectangle meaning that the two dimensions are different).

 ![alt text](/RectangleIntoSquares/squares.jpg?raw=true)